Illinois-IoT/main-project/tutorials/day3/day3.md

 And we will now use it for motion detection.

-The base in this approach is that of detecting moving objects from the difference between the current frame and reference frame, which is often called ‘Background Image’ or ‘Background Model’.
+The base of this approach is that of detecting moving objects from the difference between the current frame and reference frame, which is often called ‘Background Image’ or ‘Background Model’.
 This background subtraction is typically done by detecting the foreground objects in a video frame and foreground detection is the main task of this whole approach.

 Any robust background subtraction model should be able to handle light intensity changes and repeated motion from long term scene changes.
-The analysis of such an approach mathematically can be modelled using a function `P(x,y,t)` as a video sequence where `t` is the time dimensions `x` and `y` are the pixel locations.
+The analysis of such an approach mathematically can be modeled using a function `P(x,y,t)` as a video sequence where `t` is the time dimensions `x` and `y` are the pixel locations.

 ![](day3_background_subtraction.png)

-Mathematically it can be modelled as:
+Mathematically it can be modeled as:

 ```
 |reference_frame – current_frame| > Threshold
 ```

-This approach can be used when segment motion-based objects such as cars, pedestrians etc.
+This approach can be used when segmenting motion-based objects such as cars, pedestrians etc.

 And it is very sensitive to threshold values.
 So depending on object structure, speed, frame rate and global threshold limit, this approach has limited use cases.

 ![](day3_threshold.png)

 We will use background subtraction to detect motion because the background of our video stream is largely static and unchanging over consecutive frames of a video.
 Therefore, if we can model the background, we monitor it for substantial changes.
-If there is a substantial change, we can detect it — this change normally corresponds to motion on our video.
+If there is a substantial change, we can detect it — this change normally corresponds to motion in our video.

 ### Implement Background Subtraction

 Let's go back to our previous `motion_detection.py` file.

-Instead of showing the frame or image by 'cv2.imshow("Frame", image)', we should check if image is None; as well as settting a default message of "Not Detected" to variable maybe_motion_text and later change it once we detect any motion.
+Instead of showing the frame or image by 'cv2.imshow("Frame", image)', we should check if `image` is `None`; as well as setting a default message of "Not Detected" to variable maybe_motion_text and later change it once we detect any motion.

 ``` Python
 maybe_motion_text = "Not Detected"